History of Scottish Gaelic: Persecution, Retreat, and Dispersal

 Education policy was much more intentional in undermining Gaelic in Scotland.
 Before the late 1600s, schools for the middle class, not to mention poor crofters, did not exist in the Highlands and Isles.
 Gaelic culture was largely non-literate at the time and thus Gaels themselves were unable to provide a modern education to their children even if they had wanted to do so.
-Moreover, Lowland elites had long considered Gaelic to be among the chief impediments to Scottish national unity and to the spread of ‘civilization’ throughout the country, especially literacy and Protestantism.
+Moreover, Lowland elites had long considered Gaelic to be among the chief impediments to Scottish national unity and to the spread of 'civilization' throughout the country, especially literacy and Protestantism.
 Thus Lowland Scots began establishing the first schools in Argyll in the late 1600s and in northern Scotland in the 1700s, all of them being strictly in the English language.
-The Society in Scotland for Promoting Christian Knowledge (SSPCK) was the most important early organization to set up schools in the Gaidhealtachd.
-From the SSPCK's perspective, the primary purpose of education was cultural – to learn the Bible, to learn the catechism of the Church of Scotland and to learn English.
-Even though many pupils came to school with no ability to communicate in English, SSPCK schools were strictly English-only throughout the eighteenth century.
-Not only was Gaelic forbidden in school.
-After 1751 SSPCK schools even banned the use of Gaelic in the schoolyard.
+The Society in Scotland for Propagating Christian Knowledge (SSPCK) was the most important early organization to set up schools in the Gaidhealtachd.
+From the SSPCK's perspective, the primary purpose of education was cultural – to teach the Bible, to teach the catechism of the Church of Scotland, and to teach the English language.
+Even though many pupils came to school with no ability to communicate in English, SSPCK schools were strictly English-only throughout most of the eighteenth century.
+Not only was Gaelic forbidden in school, SSPCK schools even banned the use of Gaelic in the schoolyard.
 The Church of Scotland also established parochial schools in the Gaidhealtachd in the 1700s and likewise banned the use of Gaelic except in translating.
-Gaelic-speaking pupils were not taught their own language in school until the early 1800s, first by schools operated by the Gaelic Society and later in SSPCK and parochial schools.
+Gaelic-speaking pupils were not taught their own language in school until the early 19th century, first by schools operated by the Gaelic Society and later in SSPCK and parochial schools.
 For the latter two organizations, however, Gaelic was only introduced to provide a better stepping stone to English.
 Gaelic Society school numbers peaked around 1825 but had basically disappeared by the 1860s.
-A report of the Secretary of State in 1871 sums up the prevailing view of the period: “The Gaelic language … decidedly stands in the way of the civilization of the natives making use of it”.
+A report of the Secretary of State in 1871 sums up the prevailing view of the period: "The Gaelic language … decidedly stands in the way of the civilization of the natives making use of it".
 In 1872 Scotland moved for the first time to a compulsory, state-directed and state-funded system of education covering the entire country.
 Even then no provision of any kind was made for Gaelic.